 Toward the North, it is the private company Ekol which « created » a direct traffic, thanks to its trains Trieste-Kiel (DE) to join Scandinavia, and the Trieste-Zeebrugge (BE) for the road to the Britain.
 Ekol Logistics significantly increased its rail freight capacity at the port of Trieste in 2016 after acquiring 65% of Europa Multipurpose Terminals.
 Ekol, which currently provides services to Turkish and Greek destinations, expects to add countries such as Israel and Egypt to its portfolio in the coming years.

 Hungary is becoming Trieste’s first reference market, as for its Port’s railway container traffic.
 The link with Budapest was established in 2015 and it originally included two round-trips per week, leaving Trieste Marine Terminal in the early afternoon to reach Budapest-Mahart at 10 a.m. the following day.
 Since then, it has rapidly enjoyed a boom quickly leading to four – now seven – pairs of trains per week.
-The German operator Kombiverkehr has transferred its trains to Trieste, in correspondence with Munich, Ludwigshafen, Cologne, Duisburg, Hamburg and Leipzig.
-Today, Kombiverkehr probably manages the most trains coming from Trieste.
-Rail Cargo Austria has also developed its « Julia » network to five Austrian destinations and is successfully cooperating in Italy with companies such as Alpe Adria SpA, TO Delta and UN Ro-Ro.
+The German operator Kombiverkehr has transferred its trains to Trieste, with connections to Munich, Ludwigshafen, Cologne, Duisburg, Hamburg and Leipzig.
+Today, Kombiverkehr probably runs the most trains from Trieste.
+Rail Cargo Austria has also expanded its « Julia » network to five Austrian destinations and cooperates successfully in Italy with companies such as Alpe Adria SpA, TO Delta and UN Ro-Ro.

-The other advantage is that Trieste has access over 500 km to a large consumption area favoring mass consumption: Milan, Verona, Bologna, Munich / Salzburg, Vienna, Graz, Budapest, Ljubljana, all this very active Europe is at a stone’s throw from the Italian port.
+The other advantage is that Trieste has 500 km of access to a major consumer area favouring mass consumption: Milan, Verona, Bologna, Munich/Salzburg, Vienna, Graz, Budapest, Ljubljana, all of this very active Europe is just a stone’s throw away from the Italian port.

 The key maritime player of containers traffic today is the giant MSC, world second.
 If the main hub of the Geneva-based company is Antwerp, the « Phoenix » route calls Trieste (as well as neighboring Koper), to reach distant destinations in Asia, such as Tanjung Pelapas (Malaysia), Vung Tau (Viet-Nam) as well as Shekou, Yantian or Shanghai (China).
 The container flow is impressive and also uses the train.
 For example, a shuttle train « MSC Graz-Trieste Runner », operated in partnership with Cargo Center Graz (Rail Cargo Austria, ÖBB subsidiary), provides weekly service to Werndorf, Austria, which demonstrates that combined transport is possible on short distances.